Eppo-exp/eppo-docs/docs/feature-flags/obfuscation.md

 | greater than or equal (>=) | encoded |
 | matches regex              | encoded |

+The targetting rule's `operator` is configured in the UI during allocation setup.

 <img src="/img/feature-flagging/select-rule-operator.gif" alt="Selecting rule operator" width="600" />

 For `operator` types that do not support hashing, we recommend against entering sensitive data for the `value`.